eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-Sets of skills for generic data science roles, or data scientist positions:
+Sets of skills for generic data science roles, or data scientist positions (i.e., junior to mid-level data scientists):
 + ***Experience with metrics systems such as Grafana.***
 + ***Experience working with analytics tools such as Google Analytics, Heap Analytics, Chartmogul, Baremetrics, Periscope, Tableau, Mode Analytics, Looker, or similar***
 + Data engineering experience and data pipeline tooling (e.g. Airflow, DBT) experience is a plus